ErlendMariusOmmundsen/gpt-prompt-engineering/README.md

 ## How to run
-All scripts used to generate results are in `/scripts` or `./`.
+All scripts and notebooks used to generate and inspect results are in `/scripts` or `./`.
 The scripts were edited when experimenting.

 Prerequisites:
 - A .ENV file with the following contents: